chevron icon chevron icon chevron icon

 Question 2:

-The pie chart shows the amount of money that Tommy spent in a month.
+The pie chart diagram shows the amount of money that Tommy spent in a month.
 Find the amount of money Tommy spent on food.

 pie chart shows the amount of money that Tommy spent in a month